eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/subscriber.rst

 Examining the code
 """"""""""""""""""

-As you have noticed, the source code to implement the subscriber is practically identical to the source code implemented by the publisher.
-Therefore, we will focus on the main differences between them, without explaining all the code again.
+Since the source code of both the publisher and subscriber applications is mostly identical, this document will focus on the main differences between them, omitting the parts of the code that have already been explained.

-Following the same structure as in the publisher explanation, we start with the includes of the C++ header files.
+Following the same structure as in the publisher explanation, the first step is the includes of the C++ header files.
 In these, the files that include the publisher class are replaced by the subscriber class and the data writer class by the data reader class.